nc3040/nc3040.github.io/readme.md

 ### Setting Up The GitHub Repository

+Andrew Etter encourages people to build websites to host their writing, and that advice certainly applies to your resume.
+With a website, all you need to do to share your resume is tell someone the URL.
+Better yet, anyone who visits that URL will always have the latest version of your resume no matter when you initially gave it to them, as the content isn't frozen in time like sending a PDF file would do.

 1. Navigate to [GitHub](https://github.com/) and login to your account.
 2. Navigate to [this repository](https://github.com/nc3040/nc3040.github.io)
     - This repository contains a resume template that we'll use for formatting our own.
-3. Click the `Fork` button in the top right of the page.
+3. Click the **Fork** button in the top right of the page.
 4. Fill out the information for this forked repository as follows:
-    - For `Repository name`, enter your GitHub username followed by `.github.io`.
+    - For **Repository name**, enter your GitHub username followed by `.github.io`.
 For example, `nc3040.github.io`.
     - Leave the other options at their defaults.
-    - Choose `Create fork`.
+    - Choose **Create fork**.
-5. Click the `Settings` tab at the top of the page, then select `Pages` in the left sidebar.
+5. Click the **Settings** tab at the top of the page, then select **Pages** in the left sidebar.
-6. For `Source` choose `Deploy from a branch`, then for `Branch` choose `gh-pages`.
+6. For **Source** choose **Deploy from a branch**, then for **Branch** choose **gh-pages**.
-7. Press `Save`.
+7. Press **Save**.

 That's it!
 We now have a copy of the resume template that we can edit.

 ### Editing Our Resume in Visual Studio Code

+Etter demonstrates in their book why using a lightweight markup language is a great idea: it allows us to write out content quickly without worrying about long and complicated syntax, while letting us convert that content to other prettier formats later.
+By using Markdown, we can edit our resume in a text editor like VS Code, and even preview the resulting formatting from right within the editor.

-1. Open Visual Studio Code.
+1. Open Visual Studio Code (VS Code).
-2. On the start screen, choose `Clone Git Repository...`, then `Clone from GitHub`.
+2. On the start screen, choose **Clone Git Repository...**, then **Clone from GitHub**.
 3. Choose to allow signing into GitHub and follow the login process in your browser.
 4. After logging in, choose the repository we just forked from the list.
 5. Choose an empty folder somewhere on your PC to download the repository to.
-6. Choose to `Open` the cloned repository when prompted.
+6. Choose to **Open** the cloned repository when prompted.
 7. In the file explorer menu, open the `_config.yml` file.
 8. Add your name to the `title` property on line 1.
 9. Replace the `url` value on line 2 with the URL you entered as the repository name, ex. `nc3040.github.io`.